WXY-Belief/DeepSpa/Nuclear_segmentation_model/README.md

 ## Data prepare

 We downloaded the dataset from the official website of dsb2018 and tissuenet, and crop the training set of dsb2018 to 256x256.
-We put the processed data on https://drive.google.com/drive/folders/1nhc-Cy8ScGtekdCRjtVbvxkAYxo_hki1.
+We put the processed data on https://drive.google.com/drive/folders/1nhc-Cy8ScGtekdCRjtVbvxkAYxo_hki1?hl=zh-cn.Users can download and store it in the ./data folder, and unzip it

+--
+    |-- data
+      |-- dsb2018
+        |-- images
+        |-- labels
+      |-- tissuenet_1.0
+        |-- images
+        |-- labels

 ## Train